Merchant Terms and Conditions

 2. To avoid doubt about the claims of Customer, Payment Scheme Facilitator, or other Third Parties, FasaPay has the right to settle or vice versa to deal with it at its sole discretion.

-13. .
+15. .
 SECURITY INFORMATION

-2. The Merchant will create a Merchant Account and Password to receive the Service.
+4. The Merchant will create a Merchant Account and Password to receive the Service.
 Merchants are responsible for maintaining and treating account numbers, passwords, PINs, master codes, and other credentials confidentially and storing them in a safe and secure place.
 Merchants also ensure that they have activated all security services including but not limited to login PINs, transaction PINs, and Secure IPs.
 This includes ensuring the continued safety and security of the Merchant Account login details on any computer or other device used to access the internet.

-3. Merchants must enable the IP List Mode (secure IP) feature on the Merchant Account that is used to restrict the IP address used to access the Merchant Account.
-Merchants should consult the Merchant Account User Guide for details on the IP List Mode feature and how to enable it.
+5. Merchants must enable the IP List Mode (secure IP) feature on the Merchant Account that is used to restrict the IP address used to access the Merchant Account.
+Merchants should consult the Merchant Account Usage Guide for details on the IP List Mode feature and how to enable it.
 The Merchant is responsible for the access and use of the Merchant Account regardless of whether such access and use is permitted by the Merchant.

-4. Merchants must maintain and/or ensure that any data entry in relation to Payment Transactions and Customer personal data in its business operations is secure, in particular improper use of computers or other devices by staff or unauthorized or unauthorized persons, by providing and maintaining security devices that are in accordance with procedures, methodologies, and protocols.
+6. Merchants must maintain and/or ensure that any data entry in relation to Payment Transactions and Customer personal data in its business operations is secure, in particular improper use of computers or other devices by staff or unauthorized or unauthorized persons, by providing and maintaining security devices that are in accordance with procedures, methodologies, and protocols.

-14. .
+16. .
 DATA PROTECTION

 1. The Merchant shall comply with the Data Protection Law in processing the personal data of the Customer and any prospective Customer of the Merchant in connection with these Terms and Conditions and shall indemnify against any losses, liabilities, and costs incurred as a result of the failure to protect the data.

-1. FasaPay and Merchant maintain the confidentiality of Confidential Information from other Parties at the same level by protecting Confidential Information themselves and to use such Confidential Information only as permitted under these Terms and Conditions.
+1. FasaPay and Merchant maintain the confidentiality of Confidential Information from other Parties at the same level by protecting Confidential Information themselves and to use such Confidential Information only as permitted under this Terms and Conditions.
 FasaPay and Merchant agree to take all reasonable precautions to prevent unauthorized disclosure or use of Confidential Information from other parties and will only disclose such Confidential Information to its employees, consultants, agents, or contractors with the need to know and who is a party to the agreement containing confidentiality efforts substantially the same as the provisions contained in this clause.

 2. FasaPay and Merchant must put in place sufficient physical and information technology security processes and systems to protect any Confidential Information in their possession.
 Restrictions on the use and disclosure of Confidential Information will not apply if, (i) such information has been and becomes available to the general public; (ii) independently developed by the receiving party without the use of Confidential Information and without the participation of individuals who have access to the Confidential Information as evidenced by written records; or (iii) required by applicable law to be used or disclosed.

-4. In addition to being expressly permitted under these Terms and Conditions for any reason, FasaPay and the Merchant must immediately stop using the other party's Confidential Information and will return with a request, and/or at the request of the other party to destroy or permanently delete, all copies of the Confidential Information in its possession or control, except that each party will be permitted to retain the Confidential Information for as long as required by applicable law.
+4. In addition to being expressly permitted under this Terms and Conditions for any reason, FasaPay and the Merchant must immediately stop using the other party's Confidential Information and will return with a request, and/or at the request of the other party to destroy or permanently delete, all copies of the Confidential Information in its possession or control, except that each party will be permitted to retain the Confidential Information for as long as required by applicable law.

 5. FasaPay and the Merchant agree that if the receiving Party commits a violation, or threatens to violate the provisions of this clause, then the disclosing Party has the right to action to claim compensation and/or other actions on law or equity specifically to enforce the provisions of this clause which are stated and agreed that the violation may cause damage and/or irreparable bad image.

-6. Each receiving Party shall warrant all employees, agents and consultants to keep all other Confidential Information of the Party confidential and shall take all necessary steps to ensure compliance in accordance with this Article of Confidentiality.
+6. Each receiving Party shall guarantee all employees, agents and consultants to keep all other Confidential Information of the Party confidential and shall take all necessary steps to ensure compliance in accordance with this Article of Confidentiality.

 7. The provisions of the Confidentiality clauses point 1 (one) and point 2 (two) do not apply to prevent the disclosure of Confidential Information by the receiving Party to the extent that such disclosure must be made: